 - In person: professional networking, conferences and events.

 Audiences: public audiences that buy tickets or attend free events (and their guests)

 Visitors: attending meetings, rehearsals; visitors/participants to events held by hirers; social media followers and email list subscribers; Wi-Fi users

 These communications include but are not limited to:

-- Print: What’s On brochure (Toynbee Studios), event flyers
+- Print: What’s On (Toynbee Studios), event fliers

 - Digital: Toynbee Studios events email, event pages on website, Wi-Fi login

 - In person: Front of House, box office, customer service (café and studios)

 The personal data that we process and store

 This is the kind of personal data we may store about an individual, such as employees, ticket buyers, applicants and artists we work with: